olivabigyo/test_project/readme.md

 - I can add an untracked file to the staging area: `git add style.css` then it gets a simple `A ` flag
 - I can modify and save a staged file eg. "make a body background-color" in the `style.css` then it has `AM` or `MM` flag as added but then modified again so it has staged and unstaged changes, if I commit now only the staged changes will be committed eg. "css reset but no background-color"
 - I can modify and save an unstaged but tracked file eg. the `index.html` file is unchanged since the last clone/pull/push action, so I can "create a new div" in the `index.html` then it has ` M` flag as unstaged but modified, if I commit now, this div will be not committed

-I can check these changes in the Source Control Panel in VSCode: Staged Changes: style.css M, Changes: index.html M, style.css M
+I can check these changes in the Source Control Panel in VSCode: **Staged Changes**: style.css M, **Changes**: index.html M, style.css M

-So I can see that before commit and push I have to add the index.html and the style.css again to the staging area.
+So I can see that before I commit and push I have to add the index.html and the style.css again to the staging area.

-I work on my workspace and make changes and save
-To push to my GitHub repository
+I work on my workspace and make changes and save and push to my GitHub repository as
-1. I have to add all my modified files to the staging area `git add .`
+1. I add all my modified files to the staging area `git add .`
-2. I have to commit (all staged files) with a message `git commit -m 'short description my changes'`
+2. I commit (all staged files) with a message `git commit -m 'short description my changes'`
-3. I have to push to origin/master on GitHub `git push`
+3. I push to origin/master on GitHub `git push`

 BUT to collaborate to the GitHub repository with Alice:
 1. I have to add all my modified files to the staging area `git add .`